City removes bathrooms, sinks from homeless camps

 Her chief of staff, Laura Smith, told the Union Leader that the residents will not be forcibly removed.

-Several camp residents spoke to the Union Leader and said they were sad to see the bathrooms and sinks go.
+Several camp residents said they were sad to see the bathrooms and sinks go.

 “It’s wrong.
 We have nowhere to go now,” said Gene Gonzales, 58.
-He wonders if he will be ticketed for indecent exposure if he relieves himself in the bushes.
+He wonders whether he will be ticketed for indecent exposure if he relieves himself in the bushes.

 Gonzales said he was working with the Veterans Administration to get an apartment, but then the COVID-19 pandemic hit, and everything stopped.

-Between 40 and 50 people live at Camp Live Free, which is beneath the Amoskeag Bridge in the North End, said Anthony Rodriguez.
+Between 40 and 50 people live at Camp Live Free beneath the Amoskeag Bridge in the North End, said Anthony Rodriguez.
 He wonders how long the camp will survive without sanitary services.

 Rodriguez said he and his wife have $1,600 in monthly income between them but can’t find an apartment.